Lumineers Vs. Veneers: Comparing the Key Differences

 Costs vary according to factors such as the location of the tooth and its condition.
 Moreover, both Lumineers and veneers costs are on a per-tooth basis.

 Even so, the cost of porcelain veneers tends to be higher than that of Lumineers.
 Lumineers cost less than veneers because they require less prep work.
+Since both treatments are cosmetic, most insurance plans do not cover them.

 A brighter, whiter smile can boost your confidence and self-esteem.
 Both procedures can fix chipping, gaps, staining, or an uneven bite.
 You have to decide which one suits your dental issue, budget, and preferences the best.
 Fortunately, both are highly effective, viable treatments that can bring a noticeable improvement to your teeth's appearance.